UNCLASSIFIED // FOR PUBLIC RELEASEINTELLIGENCE BRIEFING ACTIVESPYWITNESS NEWS

 Xi Jinping's first visit to Pyongyang since 2019, confirmed for 8–9 June, signals a calculated Chinese move to reclaim strategic dominance over North Korea and counter Moscow's wartime gains on the Peninsula.

-HIGH CONFIDENCEGeopolitical Analysis
+HIGH CONFIDENCEGeopolitical Analysis9 JUN 2026

 INTELLIGENCE BRIEF